swiss-seismological-service/pyrtdd/README.md

 cfg = Config()
-cfg.validPphases = ['Pg', 'P'] # select catalog phases to be used as P cfg.validSphases = ['Pg', 'P'] # select catalog phases to be used as S
+cfg.validPphases = ['Pg', 'P'] # select catalog phases to be used as P cfg.validSphases = ['Sg', 'S'] # select catalog phases to be used as S

 #
 # Here we specify the input catalog.
 We use the test catalong for this example